Premature infants require additional care in the NICU

 - Extremely preterm – born at or before 25 weeks of pregnancy

-Premature infants often require special care in the neonatal intensive care unit (NICU) and common complications include immature lungs, difficulty reglating body temperature, poor feeding and slow weight gain.
+Premature infants often require special care in the neonatal intensive care unit (NICU) and common complications include immature lungs, difficulty regulating body temperature, poor feeding, and slow weight gain.
 Most premature births occur in the late preterm stage, and the earlier the infant is born, the higher the risk of complications.

 Preterm infants can be as little as 1lb, 5 ounces birthweight and as much as 7lbs, 8 ounces birthweight.
 A preemie baby’s weight at birth will be monitored by specialists in the NICU.

 Necrotizing enterocolitis (NEC) is a serious gastrointestinal problem that mostly affects premature babies.
 The condition inflames intestinal tissue, causing it to die.

 A hole (perforation) may form in your baby’s intestine.
 Bacteria can leak into the abdomen (belly) or bloodstream through the hole.
 NEC usually develops within two to six weeks after birth.

 In some infants, NEC is mild.
 Others experience severe, life-threatening symptoms.